 - Deny the appeal and uphold the original decision based on not satisfying the Appeal Criteria.

-- drop the Case.
+- dismiss the Case.

 The Appellate Officer may not replace the judgment of the original case resolution body; the appellate process exists solely to review the procedures used in the student conduct proceedings.